 Resgen.exe checks the text file for duplicate resource names.
 If the text file contains duplicate resource names, Resgen.exe will emit a warning and ignore the duplicate names.
 For more details on the text file format, see Resources in Text File Format.

 The .resx resource file format consists of XML entries.
-Similar to .txt files, you can specify string resources within these XML entries.
-A primary advantage of .resx files over .txt files is that you can also specify or embed objects.
+You can specify string resources within these XML entries, as you would in text files.
+A primary advantage of .resx files over text files is that you can also specify or embed objects.
 When you view a .resx file, you can actually see the binary form of an embedded object (a picture for example) when this binary information is a part of the resource manifest.
-Just as with .txt files, you can open a .resx file with a text editor (such as Notepad or Microsoft Word) and write, parse, and manipulate the contents.
+Just as with text files, you can open a .resx file with a text editor (such as Notepad or Microsoft Word) and write, parse, and manipulate the contents.
 Note that in order to do this, a good knowledge of XML tags and the .resx file structure is required.
 For more details on the .resx file format, see Resources in .Resx File Format.

-The .NET Framework version 2.0 supports strongly-typed resources.
-Strongly-typed resource support encapsulates access to resources by creating classes that contain a set of static read-only (get) properties, thus providing an alternative way to consume resources, rather than using the methods of theclass directly.
-The basic functionality is provided by the /str command line option in Resgen.exe, which wraps the functionality of the class.
+The .NET Framework version 2.0 supports strongly typed resources.
+Strongly typed resource support encapsulates access to resources by creating classes that contain a set of static read-only (get) properties, thus providing an alternative way to consume resources, rather than using the methods of the ResourceManager class directly.
+The basic functionality is provided by the /str command line option in Resgen.exe, which wraps the functionality of the StronglyTypedResourceBuilder class.
 When you specify the /str option, the output of Resgen.exe is a class that contains strongly-typed properties that match the resources that are referenced in the input parameter.
 This class provides strongly-typed read-only access to the resources that are available in the file processed.

-Thetool allows you to create .resources files as well as strongly typed wrappers to access those .resources files.
+The Resource File Generator (Resgen.exe) tool allows you to create .resources files as well as strongly typed wrappers to access those .resources files.
 When you create a strongly typed wrapper, the name of your .resources file must match the namespace and class name (for example, MyNamespace.MyClass.resources) of the generated code.
-However, the tool allows you to specify options that produce a .resources file with an incompatible name.
-To work around this behavior, rename incompatibly named output files after the tool generates them.
+However, the Resource File Generator (Resgen.exe) tool allows you to specify options that produce a .resources file with an incompatible name.
+To work around this behavior, rename incompatibly named output files after the Resource File Generator (Resgen.exe) tool generates them.